-Another day, another training walk.
+Another day, another training walk out in the rain and mud.
 This was a bit of a big one though, the longest one I’ve done yet and my feet and knees are complaining a little bit because of it.

 I strolled in to Reading to meet my friend Shelli for lunch and deciding that walking along the A4 was becoming a little boring, I thought it’d be “fun” to walk back along the Thames Path to Henley, and then home from there.
 I had my gaiters with me so it didn’t matter if the path was a little muddy with all the rain, which it most definitely was!

 I hadn’t checked out the route before deciding to do it and had it in my head that Henley wasn’t that far and in total I’d probably be walking around 18 miles for the day…I wasn’t quite right with my estimation as I actually ended up walking 21.5 miles!
 Reading to Henley actually worked out to be about 9 miles, not the 6 miles I originally thought.

 I almost called it quits at Shiplake but I carried on in to Henley and sat in the Angel pub on the bridge for a 30 minute break and a very nice pint of Oxford Gold.
 Shelli was convinced I’d end up getting the train back from Henley but I was determined to finish the walk as planned, regardless of how painful my feet and knees were becoming.

 You can see the route in the map below:

 It was a lovely walk – bit bleak in places and wind-swept – but the Thames Path is a really nice place to walk along.
 Once the LEJOG walk’s out of the way I’d like to walk more of it, it’s only 185 or so miles long so that’ll seem like a stroll in the park after 1100 or so miles!